 The Norwich Research Park aims to deliver solutions to the global challenges of healthy ageing, food and energy security, sustainability and environmental change.

 It is an international centre of excellence in life and environmental sciences research with world-class expertise in the research and development pipeline from genomics and data analytics, global geochemical cycles and crop biology, through to food, health and human nutrition.

-The Norwich Research Park is a partnership between the University of East Anglia , the NNUH and four independent world-renowned research institutes, namely the John Innes Centre, Institute of Food Research and The Genome Analysis Centre (all strategically funded by the Biotechnology and Biological Sciences Research Council (BBSRC) and The Sainsbury Laboratory to the Gatsby Charitable Foundation.
+The Norwich Research Park is a partnership between the University of East Anglia, NNUH and four independent world-renowned research institutes: the John Innes Centre, Quadram Institute and Earlham Institute (all strategically funded by the Biotechnology and Biological Sciences Research Council (BBSRC) and The Sainsbury Laboratory by the Gatsby Charitable Foundation.
 The BBSRC is itself a partner as is the John Innes Foundation.
 The Park is managed by Norwich Research Partners LLP and the CEO of NNUH is a member of the Board.
 As a result of this collaboration the Partners have gained access to 32 acres of land adjacent to the hospital which is under development to expand the research park.

 The main strength of Norwich Research Park is the concentration of world-leading scientists coupled with the capability for multidisciplinary research.
 The vision of the Norwich Research Park partners and local government stakeholders is to develop a thriving science and innovation business park over the next decade by supporting spin-out and start up companies and through attracting inward investment from large corporate organisations involved in science and technology.